 Dolce – Vestibular Disease Due to Encephalitis

 Dolce, a 3-year-old FS Chihuahua, presented to Southeast Veterinary Neurology for evaluation.
-Approximately 9 days prior to presentation, Dolce fell down the stairs.
+Approximately 9 days prior to presentation, she fell down the stairs.
 A few days after the event, the owners noticed that Dolce seemed weak in her rear limbs and had an arched back.

-Dolce was evaluated by her primary care veterinarian, who performed radiographs and prescribed pain medications.
+She was evaluated by her primary care veterinarian, who performed radiographs and prescribed pain medications.
 The following night, Dolce vomited multiple times, and started rolling to her side.

 The following is her examination at presentation.

 Note that on the video, she is rolling toward the right.
 She is alert and responsive.
 It was nearly impossible to check her proprioception (paw placement) due to how much she was rolling.
 On cranial nerve examination, she had an absent menace response in both eyes, with a normal palpebral reflex and normal PLR (not shown).
 There was decreased nasal sensation bilaterally.
 There was positional horizontal nystagmus with the fast phase toward the left.
 The right eye had ventral strabismus while the left eye had dorsal strabismus.
 Her gag reflex was normal, with normal facial muscle symmetry and normal tongue symmetry.

 Based on this information, we localized her problem to the vestibular system.
 The classic signs of a problem affecting the vestibular system include head tilt, leaning/falling/rolling to one side, abnormal eye movements (nystagmus) and abnormal eye position (strabismus).